KevinWorkman/HappyCoding/tutorials/html/_posts/2021-02-20-github-pages.md

 You can send this link to your friends, add it to your [GitHub profile README](/tutorials/html/github-profile-readme), or post it in [the HappyCoding.io forum](https://forum.happycoding.io)!

-# Updating Your GitHub Pages Site
+# Update Your GitHub Pages Site

 Now that you have everything connected, you can update your repo whenever you want to make changes to your site.
 Try  these out:

 - Add [HTML](/tutorials/html) to describe yourself and link to projects you've worked on.
 - Add an image like a picture of yourself, of your pet, or a screenshot of what you're working on.
 - Add [CSS](/tutorials/html/css) to style your webpage and make it prettier.
-(You can also use a theme, but writing your own CSS is a better way to understand what's happening behind the scenes!)
 - Add [JavaScript](/tutorials/javascript) to make your webpage interactive.

-You can make changes locally and test them before deploying them by opening the local files in your browser using `file://` URLs, and then push your changes whenever you're ready to show them to the world.
+You can make changes locally and test them before deploying them by opening the local files in your browser, and then push your changes whenever you're ready to show them to the world.

 GitHub Pages is nice because it means your repo and your live site are always in sync.
 Whenever you update your repo, GitHub Pages automatically updates your live site.
 Happy Coding itself is built using GitHub Pages!